dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 - **How is success proved and measured? (experiments, metrics, most relevant result)** 1-2 sentences

 ### Problem Definition
-Autonomously grasping a previously unknown object is challenging due to difficulty of accurate full 3D reconstruction of first-seen object through vision since sensors such as camera and laser sensors can only reconstruct visible portion
+Autonomously grasping a previously unknown object is challenging due to difficulty of accurate full 3D reconstruction of first-seen object through vision since sensors such as camera and laser sensors can only reconstruct visible portion or the front face of the object.

+###